elinck/elinck.github.io/cv.md

 **Linck, E.**.
 2010.
 Notes on birds and logistics from the south side of Mount Giluwe, SHP. *Muruk* 10(1), 4-7.

-*In review*
+## Preprints

+**Linck, E.**, Freeman, B.G., Dumbacher, J.P.
+2019.
+Speciation with gene flow across an elevational gradient in New Guinea kingfishers.
+*bioRxiv.* DOI: [10.1101/589044](https://doi.org/10.1101/589044) (In review, *PNAS.*)

-**Linck, E.**, Fricke, E., Rogers, H. Varied abundance and functional diversity in the surviving bird communities of the Mariana Islands. *The Wilson Journal of Ornithology.*
+**Linck, E.**, Fricke, E., Rogers, H. Varied abundance and functional diversity in the surviving bird communities of the Mariana Islands.
+Available on request.
+(In review, *The Wilson Journal of Ornithology.*)

 ## Grants & Awards

 **John S. Edwards Endowed Fund in Biology.** 2018. $1,500.